What Is Oppositional Defiant Disorder?

 For children four and under, the above behaviors should be present more days than not for a minimum of six months.
 For children five and over, the behaviors should be present at least once a week for a minimum of six months.

-If you believe a child you know is living with ODD, a healthcare professional can provide them with screenings and determine whether further testing, diagnosis, and treatment are necessary.
+If you believe a child you know is living with ODD, the child’s healthcare provider can conduct disorder screenings and determine whether further testing, diagnosis, and treatment are necessary.

 What causes ODD?

 Though there is no unified theory explaining the cause of oppositional defiant disorder, it is thought that environmental, genetic, and biological factors can contribute to its development.
-One of the primary environmental contributors to ODD is parenting that is inconsistent, harsh, or neglectful.
-Additionally, economic factors, an individual’s peer group, and violence in the community can contribute to a child developing the disorder.
+One leading theory suggests that one of the primary environmental contributors to ODD is parenting that is inconsistent, harsh, or neglectful.
+Likewise, adults refusing to acknowledge the child’s emotions may increase the likelihood that the child will develop conduct disorder or another related mental health condition.
+Economic factors, an individual’s peer group, and violence in the community can contribute to a child developing the disorder.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

 Genetics are thought to play a significant role in the development of oppositional defiant disorder.
-The relationship between ODD and conditions like ADHD and depression has also been connected to genetics.
+The relationship between ODD and conditions like attention-deficit/hyperactivity disorder (ADHD) and depression has also been connected to genetics.

 Additionally, ODD has been linked to cases of traumatic brain injury.
 In a study of 134 children who experienced traumatic brain injuries, 8.2% developed ODD.
 The existence of certain mental health and neurodevelopmental disorders—such as depression, anxiety disorders, and ADHD—can also increase the risk of a child experiencing oppositional defiant disorder.
 ADHD is considered an especially significant risk factor for ODD.
 It is estimated that 40-50% of individuals with ADHD will also develop ODD